Accounting for Share Capital means a company usually raises its capital in the form of shares (called share capital) and debentures (debt capital.)

 Accounting point of view the share capital of the company can be classified as follows:

-- Authorised Capital: Authorised capital is the amount of share capital that a company is authorised to issue by its Memorandum of Association.
+The authorised capital is the amount of share capital that a company is authorised to issue by its Memorandum of Association.
 The company cannot raise quite the quantity of capital as laid out in the Memorandum of Association.
 It is also called Nominal or Registered capital.
 The authorised capital is often increased or decreased as per the procedure laid down within the Companies Act.
-It should be noted that the corporate needn’t issue the whole authorised capital for public subscription at a time.
+It should be noted that the corporate needn’t issue the whole authorised capital for public subscriptions at a time.
 Depending upon its requirement, it’s going to issue share capital but in any case, it shouldn’t be quite the quantity of authorised capital.

-- Uncalled Capital: That portion of the subscribed capital that has not yet been called up.
+That portion of the subscribed capital has not yet been called up.
 As stated earlier, the company may collect this amount at any time when it needs further funds.

-- Reserve Capital: A company may reserve some of its uncalled capital to be called only within the event of completing the corporate.
+A company may reserve some of its uncalled capital to be called only in the event of completing the corporate.
 Such an uncalled amount is called the ‘Reserve Capital’ of the company.
 It is available just for the creditors on completing the corporate.

 |Authorised Capital |